H J Packer was the largest low-cost chocolate manufacturer in the world.

 In 1896 Cole was joined by his brother Horace, and William John Mansfield (1846 -1912) was employed as general manager.

 A new factory was opened at Greenbank, Bristol in 1903.
 It covered four acres and was the largest low-cost chocolate factory in the world.
+450 people were employed.
 Greenbank was situated on a major railway line, which allowed for convenient distribution.
-Two large dining halls, each with a capacity of 400 people were erected, and food was available to workers at cost price.

 H J Packer & Co became a limited company from 1908.

 Carsons Ltd of Glasgow, with a share capital of £50,000, was acquired in January 1912.
-A high quality manufacturer, Carsons had been the first company to introduce tray chocolates.
+Trading at the highest end of the chocolate market, Carsons had been the first company to introduce tray chocolates.

 H J Packer & Co had a capital of £750,000 and employed 1,000 people by 1912.